vasyas/push-rpc/packages/nats/README.md

 ## Notes on Topic subscription

 Filter fields are used to limit number of messages deivered to a topic.
-So when subscribing to a topic, specify all possible fields in a filter.
+So when subscribing to a topic or triggering topic, specify all possible fields in a filter.
-If some of the fields are empty, pass null.
+If some fields are empty, pass null.

 It means, that filter object type should have app properties required, but possibly nullable.
 IE, good: